Tuition rates are subject to change each academic year. Please read below for descriptions of recent and upcoming tuition increases.

 The University is committed to allocating 30% of the net revenue derived from tuition increases to student aid, which is true of the increases outlined here.
 McGill awarded more than $10 million in scholarships, bursaries and other forms of financial assistance to international students in 2013/14 (see International Student Funding for more information).

 Increases for the supplement component of fees for International Undergraduate Students in Arts, Education, Religious Studies, Nursing, Physical & Occupational Therapy, Agriculture & Environmental Science (excluding Bioresource Engineering), School of Architecture, Music, in Medicine and Dentistry, and certain non-Management certificate programs in Continuing Studies are expected to be approximately 2.6%.

-* Students who do not register for four (4) or more consecutive terms are considered to have a break in enrolment and will be subject to the new fee schedule in effect for the term for which they are readmitted and enrolled.
+* Students who do not register for four (4) or more consecutive terms (including summer terms) are considered to have a break in enrolment and will be subject to the new fee schedule in effect for the term for which they are readmitted and enrolled.